I used to be a good speller

 It seems that I have a fondness for ‘ea’ spellings over ‘ee’ spellings.

-So in my novel, Split Seconds, I had gone through it many times.
+So in my novel, Split Seconds, Book 3 in The Caspian Wine suspense/thriller/mystery series, I had gone through it many times.
 I thought I had done a really good job of catching many of the typos.
 But nope, I missed the most obvious.
 Thank goodness for my editor.

 I seem to prefer the spelling of ‘peak’ over ‘peek’.
 I know the difference in meaning but that didn’t seem to stop me from switching them out.